 There are six standards which set out the school’s expectations of Sixth Form students:

 In order to succeed in the Sixth Form students need to be present.
 Attendance must be better than 95% (and, of course, students should aim for 100%).

-This means attendance at and participation in lessons, being fit for school, being properly prepared, completing homework assignments, pursuing independent study and revision, using study periods wisely, meeting coursework deadlines, and revising for examinations
+This means attendance at and participation in lessons, being on time for school, being properly prepared, completing homework assignments, pursuing independent study and revision, using study periods wisely, meeting coursework deadlines, and revising for examinations.

 Our aim in the Sixth Form is to promote a high degree of autonomy, self-discipline and responsibility.

 Sixth Form dress is particularly important as the more senior students act as role models for younger pupils and often represent the school on formal occasions.

 Students who consistently meet the Standards will enjoy greater autonomy within the Sixth Form.
 Those who fail to meet the Standards will have freedoms withdrawn and sanctions enforced.
 Students who fail to meet the Standards are challenged and supported by a more structured regime.
 We may inform parents when Standards are not met and we will also use the Standards within regular reviews discussions.
 Further details about our standards are given to students and parents during the application and induction processes.